Eve Muirhead

-Eve Muirhead (born 22 April 1990) is a Scottish former curler from Perth and the skip of the British Olympic Curling team.
-Muirhead and the GB team became Olympic champions at the 2022 Winter Olympics in Beijing, having previously won the bronze medal at the 2014 Winter Olympics in Sochi.
+Eve Muirhead (born 22 April 1990) is a Scottish curler from Perth and a former skip of the British Olympic curling team.
+Muirhead's rink became Olympic champions at the 2022 Winter Olympics in Beijing, having previously won the bronze medal at the 2014 Winter Olympics in Sochi.
+She is a former world champion, three-time European champion, and eight-time Scottish Women's champion.

-As skip of the Scotland team, Muirhead won the 2011 European Championships in Moscow, the 2013 World Championships in Riga, the 2017 European Championships in St. Gallen and the 2021 European Championships in Lillehammer.
+As skip of the Scotland team, Muirhead won the 2011 European Championships, the 2013 World Championships, the 2017 European Championships, and the 2021 European Championships.
 She is also a four-time World Junior Champion (2007, 2008, 2009 and 2011).
-A four-time Olympian, she represented Great Britain at the Winter Olympics in Vancouver 2010, Sochi 2014, Pyeongchang 2018 and Beijing 2022 in which she was chosen as one of Great Britain's flag bearers at the Opening Ceremony.
+A four-time Olympian, she represented Great Britain at the Winter Olympics in Vancouver 2010, Sochi 2014, Pyeongchang 2018, and Beijing 2022.
 In Sochi, she became the youngest-ever skip, male or female, to win an Olympic medal.
-She curls out of the Dunkeld Curling Club based in Pitlochry.

-She announced her retirement on 11 August 2022.

-She currently coaches the Fay Henderson rink.
+Muirhead announced her retirement as a curler on 11 August 2022, but in 2026, she announced her intention to return to the sport and compete in the mixed doubles with Bobby Lammie; the pair were previously World Mixed Doubles champions in 2022.

+Muirhead is from a family of curlers; her father Gordon is a former three-time World Championship silver medallist, and both her brothers have competed internationally.
+She is also an accomplished bagpipes player and has competed in the World Pipe Band Championships.
+During her retirement, she worked as a coach, was appointed Chef de Mission for Team GB at the 2026 Winter Olympics, and has written an autobiography.